Yufan-Yang/snif/README.md

 =======

-Please email Alex Rix (<alexrix@umich.edu>) if you have any questions, comments, or possible bugs to report.
+Please email Alex Rix (<alexrix@umich.edu>) if you have any questions, comments or bugs to report.
 You may also open up an issue on github.